 The backlog in HR/Talent Compensation is massive and USA/UUU have been diligent demanding action and relief.
 Cumulative factors ranging from disrespectful treatment throughout bargaining; painful furloughs; VSIP’s in numbers too great to remain operationally sound; and 03 ‘s hired, en masse during the ‘hiring freeze’, have resulted in the current demoralizing conditions, adding significant stress to already overworked USA colleagues.

-The Classification Appeal form should be completed as the first step!
-Contact the USA office and we’ll help to assemble job descriptions that may be of use when looking for the best position and title: firstname.lastname@example.org
+The Classification Appeal form should be completed as the first step to begin a formal request for a position appeal.
+Contact the USA office for initial support: firstname.lastname@example.org

 The process of reclassifying your position is driven by state law.
 This means it’s your right as a employee of the State of Massachusetts.
 For this reason, members should file the appeal themselves rather than have the department send in the appeal.
 When your department asks for the upgrade, the state law does not apply and you may not even be asked for a desk audit.
 When you request the upgrade, the process is the same for the department.

 It is possible for a group of members who have the exact same job to appeal as a group.
 One or two of you should act as spokesperson for the group with all forms filed together.

 - Make a list of the duties you perform, listing them from the most important to the least important and concentrating on the complexity of your position.
 Assess what percent of your time is spent performing the particular duties.
 Find/request a copy of the current Form 30 for your position and make notes about any changes and those items that are not accurately reflected in your current position.